+Formal Semiformal Informal

+Best wishes, Best, All good things,

-Formal Semiformal Informal Best wishes, Kind regards, Much appreciated, Sincerely, Warm regards, Best, Get better soon, Good luck, Take care, Many thanks, All good things, Be well, Bye for now, Cheers, Ciao,
+Kind regards, Get better soon, Be well,

+Much appreciated, Good luck, Bye for now,

+Sincerely, Take care, Cheers,

+Warm regards, Many thanks, Ciao,

 Your first email to someone in a professional context should end with a more formal closing salutation.
 Later emails to the same person can use the appropriate semiformal closing salutation for the occasion.
 If you're on friendly, familiar terms with the person but still want to include email formalities, an informal closing salutation can bring a smile to their face.
 Notice in Table 17.5 that you capitalize only the first word in the closing salutation and add a comma at the end.